-Under the EAS, employees have a dedicated free-phone confidential helpline 1800 411 057 available 24 hours a day, 365 days a year providing advice on a range of issues such as wellbeing, legal, financial, mediation, management support etc. Where required, short-term counselling is available to employees and their families (over the age of 18 years and living at home).
-A bespoke wellbeing portal and app which offers access to podcasts and blogs on topics around wellbeing and mental health, family life, exercise and nutrition is also available.
+A bespoke wellbeing portal and app is available which offers access to podcasts, blogs, live chats and videos on topics around wellbeing and mental health, family life, exercise and nutrition.
+E-Learning programmes across mental health, sleep and a range of wellbeing topics are also available.
 In addition online cognitive behavioural therapy is provided.
-As part of the services provided by Spectrum.Life a Mental Health Promotion Manager is available to develop and deliver evidence based mental health and wellbeing initiatives to reduce stigma and improve mental health literacy and to increase engagement with the service.
-They will also be providing a series of webinars and presentations to promote staff wellbeing in schools as schools reopen and during the upcoming school year.
+As part of the services provided by Spectrum.Life, a Mental Health Promotion Manager is available to develop and deliver evidence based mental health and wellbeing initiatives to reduce stigma and improve mental health literacy and to increase engagement with the service.
+Spectrum.Life also provides a series of webinars and presentations to promote wellbeing in schools.

-APPENDIX 1 COVID-19 Policy Statement - Rosemont School
+COVID-19 Policy Statement

 Rosemont School is committed to providing a safe and healthy workplace for all our staff and a safe learning environment for all our students.
-To ensure that, we have developed the following COVID-19 Response Plan.
-The BOM and all school staff are responsible for the implementation of this plan and a combined effort will help contain the spread of the virus.
+To ensure that, we have developed and updated the following COVID-19 Response Plan.
+The BOM/ETB and all school staff are responsible for the implementation of this plan and a combined effort will help contain the spread of the virus.
 We will:

-- continue to monitor our COVID-19 response and amend this plan in consultation with our staff - provide up to date information to our staff and students on the Public Health advice issued by the HSE and Gov.ie - display information on the signs and symptoms of COVID-19 and correct handwashing techniques - agree with staff, a worker representative who is easily identifiable to carry out the role outlined in this plan in relation to summer provision - inform all staff and students of essential hygiene and respiratory etiquette and physical distancing requirements - adapt the school to facilitate physical distancing as appropriate in line with the public health guidance and direction of the Department of Education - keep a contact log to help with contact tracing - ensure staff and students engage with the induction / familiarisation briefing provided by the Department of Education - implement the agreed procedures to be followed in the event of someone showing symptoms of COVID-19 while at school - provide instructions for staff and students to follow if they develop signs and symptoms of COVID-19 during school time - implement cleaning in line with Department of Education advice
+- continue to monitor our COVID-19 response and amend this plan in consultation with our staff - provide up to date information to our staff and students on the Public Health advice issued by the HSE and Gov.ie - display information on the signs and symptoms of COVID-19 and correct handwashing techniques - agree with staff, a worker representative who is easily identifiable to carry out the role outlined in this plan - inform all staff and students of essential hygiene and respiratory etiquette and physical distancing requirements - adapt the school to facilitate physical distancing as appropriate in line with the public health guidance and direction of the Department of Education - keep a contact log to help with contact tracing - ensure staff and students engage with the induction / familiarisation briefing provided by the Department of Education - implement the agreed procedures to be followed in the event of someone showing symptoms of COVID-19 while at school - provide instructions for staff and students to follow if they develop signs and symptoms of COVID-19 during school time - implement cleaning in line with Department of Education advice